arturo-caceres/issue-tracker-documentaition/README.md

 # R4 - User Stories

-### 1. Role: Employee
+### MVP for Employee

-- As an employee, I want to be able to create an account with my personal details.
 - As an employee, I want to be able to login to my account when I want need to use the apllication, and logout safely after I am done using it.
 - As an employee, I want to be able to update my personal details, after I have successfully signed into the application.
-- As an employee, I want to be able to publish an issue.
+- As an employee, I want to be able to publish an issue when I come across a problem, so that the managers could be notified and the issue could be addressed.
+- As an employee, I want to be able to set the priority status of my issue, because there might be some urgent issues that need to be prioritised.
+- As an employee, I want to be able to set the status of my issue to either public or private, because I might not want to share the details of some problems with every employee.
+- As an employee, I want to be able to edit my issue, as I could have made a typo or would like to add missing information to my issue.

+### Possible Extension for Employee

+- As an employee, I want to be able to add other participants to my issue ticket.
+- As an employee, I want to be able to participate in resolving issues that are made available to me.
+- As an employee, I want to be able to see the comments posted by other employees on issue tickets, as I might have a gone through a similar situation, and might be able to help resolving the issue.
+- As an employee, I want to be able to reply to comments posted by other employees on issue tickets, so I can contribute in solving the problem.
 - As an employee, I want to be able to view the issues that are made available to me.
-- As an employee, I want to be able to participate in resolving issues that are made available to me.
-- As an employee, I want to be able to add other participants to my issue ticket.
-- As an employee, I want to be able to see the comments posted by other employees on issue tickets.
-- As an employee, I want to be able to reply to comments posted by other employees on issue tickets.
+- As an employee, I want to receive a notification when I am tagged on an issue ticket, so I can see it or reply if needed.

-- As an employee, I want to be able to update the status of my issue to resolved.
+### MVP for Admin

-- As an employee, I want to be able to set the status of my issue to either public or private.
+- As an admin, I want to be able to have an admin role, so that I can manage Employee information.
-- As an employee, I want to be able to filter issues by either the time they were posted, or by entering search paramaters into the search bar.
+- As an admin, I want to be able to create an account for the employee, so they can have access to the application with their account details.
-- As an employee, I want to be able to set the priority status of my issue.

-### 2. Role: Admin

-- As an admin, I want to be able to have an admin role.
 - As an admin, I want to be able to view all issues regardless of their status, whether they are resolved, in progress or new.
+- As an admin, I want to be able to filter issues by either the date, name, priority, type and status they were posted to find relative information faster.
+- As an admin, I want to have the ability of updating and deleting all issues posted by employees.
+- As an admin, I want to be able to have access to issues with private status, as employee may share sensible information.
+- As an admin, I want to be able to see how many employees published an issue, so that I can see new, pending and resolved issues.
+- As an admin, I want to be able to update the status from new to either pending or resolved.

+### Possible Extension for Admin

 - As an admin, I want to be able to access visual charts that represent statistics of issues.
-- As an admin, I want to have the ability and privilage of updating, editing and deleting all issues posted by employees.
-- As an admin, I want to have the ability and privilage of updating, editing and deleting all comments made on issues by employees.
+- As an admin, I want to have the ability of updating and deleting all comments made on issues by employees.
-- As an admin, I want to be able to have to access to issues with private status.
-- As an admin, I want to see how many employees published an issue.

 <hr/>